-Unlike the outgoing government, the country’s incoming president has presented himself as a much more brash personality, intending on reasserting some of the South’s more conservative tendencies.
+Unlike the outgoing government, the country’s incoming president has presented himself as a much more brash personality, intending to reassert some of the South’s more conservative tendencies.
 One of which is his attitude toward North Korea.
 While he has indicated that diplomacy will always remain open on the peninsula, he has promised to teach the “rude boy” [Kim Jong Un] some manners – for some, this message resonated.
 Exit polls had shown that South Korea’s older generation had favored the now President-elect, likely correlating with the older generation’s experience living through multiple orientations toward their aggressive northern neighbor.

-The incoming president has also indicated his interest in the redeployment of US nuclear forces to the peninsula, as well as additional missile defense systems, both bring enormous controversy.
+The incoming president has also indicated his interest in the redeployment of US nuclear forces to the peninsula, as well as additional missile defense systems.
+Both bring enormous controversy.
 While the Moon government sought to tread lightly in the region, the president-elect seems less concerned about the region’s anxieties.
-This particularly applies to China and it’s rising prominence.
+This particularly applies to China, and its rising prominence.

 Continuing the Work in North Korea

 While it is ultimately too early to tell, this cavalier attitude may offer opportunities for greater assertiveness with South Korea’s neighbors, which the former government wasn’t willing to risk.
-Many have even alleged that the previous government was also unwilling to upset China, who also plays a hostile role in the region in regard to human rights.
-This hesitancy is demonstrated within its current refuegee policies and the case of the Mayflower Church, who has remained in limbo in South Korea after fleeing China in 2019.
+Many have even alleged that the previous government was also unwilling to upset China, which also plays a hostile role in the region in regard to human rights.
+This hesitancy is demonstrated within its current refugee policies and the case of the Mayflower Church, which has remained in limbo in South Korea after fleeing China in 2019.
 The church’s applications for refugee status have all been denied, leaving many to fear that the outgoing Korean government was hesitant to send a message critical of China’s expanding persecution of religious minorities.

 This election is front of mind for many, including many Christian groups like ICC, as they continue to explore ways to support those being persecuted in North Korea.
-In the past, ICC has partnered with several assistance and outreach organizations in the past and continues to partner with the Seoul-based Free North Korea Radio (FNKR) to provide the message of hope daily.
-Currently, FNKR broadcasts two hours every day, including 30 minutes of gospel programing, in order to spread the hope to the people of North Korea.
+In the past, ICC has partnered with several assistance and outreach organizations in the past and continues to partner with Seoul-based Free North Korea Radio (FNKR) to provide the message of hope daily.
+Currently, FNKR broadcasts two hours every day, including 30 minutes of gospel programming, in order to spread hope to the people of North Korea.